 The autofocus system is the same one found in the A7R IV and A7s III, with S-Log 1, S-Log 2, S-Log 3 and HLG supported.
 It’s a pretty full-featured video camera.
 If you just want something nice and easy for YouTube or social media, this is the camera for you.

-More information about the Sony A7c (S$2,499 for body only) is available on Sony’s website.
+For more information about the Sony A7c (S$2,499 for body only) or to support us, get it on Amazon here.